 Spousal support is just one of the many complex issues that might arise during your divorce case.
 Every divorce is different, and it’s important to find an attorney who is willing to take the time to get to know the personal issues that will reflect upon your divorce proceedings.
-The Ewing Law Group has more than 30 combined years of professional experience handling difficult divorce cases in northern California.
-As your divorce lawyers, the team at Ewing Law Group will thoroughly review your divorce case and determine your best available options.
+The Ewing Law Group, PC has more than 30 combined years of professional experience handling difficult divorce cases in northern California.
+As your divorce lawyers, the team at Ewing Law Group, PC will thoroughly review your divorce case and determine your best available options.

 We take an individualized approach to divorce and understand how difficult a divorce can be for anyone.
 We will help you determine the role spousal support is likely to play in your divorce proceedings, whether you are expecting to pay or receive it.